Jackson-Davis leads Indiana past No. 16 Illinois 65-63

 BIG PICTURE

-Indiana: Coach Mike Woodson’s team came into this weekend still needing to do some work to make the 68-team NCAA Tournament field.
-It certainly accomplished that with Thursday’s 17-point, second-half comeback and Friday’s surprising win.
+Indiana: Woodson’s team started this weekend uncertain if it would make the 68-team NCAA tourney field.
+Thursday’s comeback and Friday’s surprise win should be enough.

 Illinois: This loss will likely damage the Illini’s seeding in the NCAA Tournament, but they won’t know until Sunday.